 What to do with inherited real estate

-Sell: Selling the home has the obvious benefit of providing an influx of cash upfront.
+Selling the home has the obvious benefit of providing an influx of cash upfront.
 You can use that cash for any of the purposes mentioned earlier, such as paying off debt or investing it.
 You can even use the cash to invest in other real estate properties.

 In addition, inherited homes have a stepped-up tax basis, meaning you don’t pay taxes on the entire value of the home.
-Instead, you only pay taxes if the home sells for more than it is worth at the time of inheritance.
+Instead, you pay taxes only if the home sells for more than it is worth at the time of inheritance.
 So if it was worth $200,000 when you inherited it and you sold it for $250,000, you only pay taxes on $50,000 of it.

 Ready to invest your inheritance money?
 Consider stocks, bonds and funds

-While in theory, it is possible to hold cash or have your inheritance windfall sit in a money market account, that would not be an ideal strategy.
+While in theory it is possible to hold cash or have your inheritance windfall sit in a money market account, that would not be an ideal strategy.